-Figure 13.27: Detected changes and attribution (D&A) of climate-related impacts on land (top) and in the ocean (bottom).
-Assessment based on peer reviewed literature in this chapter that reported observed evidence with at least 90% significance and usually with 95% significance or more (Table SM13.22).
+Figure 13.27 | Detected changes and attribution (D&A) of climate-related impacts on land (top) and in the ocean (bottom) are shown.
+Assessment is based on peer-reviewed literature in this chapter that reported observed evidence with at least 90% significance (usually with 95% significance or more) (Table SM13.22).